Ayitaka/BitBetterTest/README.md

 You can now start or restart Bitwarden as normal and the modified api will be used. **It is now ready to accept self-issued licenses.**

 ## Updating Built BitBetter and Bitwarden
+To update Bitwarden, the provided `update-bitwarden.sh` script can be used.
+It will rebuild the BitBetter images and automatically update Bitwarden afterwards.
+Docker pull errors can be ignored for api and identity images.

 ## Manually Generating Certificate